Pope John III of Alexandria

 Pope John III of Alexandria (fl.
 680), 40th Pope of Alexandria & Patriarch of the See of St. Mark.

 He was originally from Samanoud a city in the North of Egypt, hence also known as Pope John III of Samanoud.

 During his papacy the Muslim ruler in Damascus was Marwan I as after the death of Yazid, the son of Mu'âwiyah and his son Muawiya II, Marwan I took control of the East and of Egypt.

 Marwan I made his sons governors over all the provinces.
-He appointed his son Abd al-Aziz ibn Marwan governor of Egypt and his eldest son Abd al-Malik ibn Marwan as governor of Damascus, who later became the successor to his father.
+He appointed his son Abd al-Aziz ibn Marwan governor of Egypt and his eldest son Abd al-Malik ibn Marwan governor of Damascus, the latter later becoming his father's successor.

 At that stage the Umayyad rulers were still in war with Abdullah bin Zubayr.